Iu Mien people: Challenges faced by the Iu Mien in the United States today

 There are many social problems facing the Iu Mien American community throughout the United States today.

-The first generation {first wave of arrival to America} of Iu Mien Americans suffered the most because of culture shock and the language barrier.
-America is not their preferred place to live because they do not know and understand the culture, language, and modern social system.
-The other factor that first-generation Iu Mien American in the U.S. is facing is education and job skill.
-A large proportion of the first generation of Iu Mien Americans are unemployed and depend on government social service programs to survive.
-Therefore, government funding for social service programs is vital to provide benefits to them in order to sustain their family together.
-The English class and basic job training for the first generation of Iu Mien Americans are essential for them to gain proficiency in English and job skill to join the workforce to build self-sufficiency.
-Because of the US, CIA's operation in Laos and at the end of the war, Iu Mien along with the U.S. CIA lost the war and forces them to abandon their village, properties, and land behind in Laos.
-Suddenly, they came to America with nothing.
-Now, they have to learn everything all over again.
-Culture shock is the hardest for the first generation of Iu Mien Americans to adapt to in America.
-Parents and kids are often confrontational with each other the minor social problem can potentially escalate the matter into a major battlefield within the family.
-Kids have a chance to go to school and learn to be American and adapted quickly.
-Kids want to listen to pop music and dress in a modern style as well as exercise their freedom of expression toward their parents.
-Parents see that their kids are not respecting them and see their kids associated with deviant behavior which often causes major arguments within the family.
-The cause has an enormous impact on the first generation of Iu Mien Americans and leads to emotional stress, loneliness, and mental illness.
+Because of the CIA's operations and involvement in Laos at the end of the war, Iu Mien along with the US lost the war, forcing families to abandon their livelihoods, possessions, and property behind in Laos and immigrate en masse to the US.
+There, the first generation (first wave of arrival to America) of Iu Mien Americans encountered language barriers as well as extensive culture shock as they navigated the American culture, language, and modern social system.

+First-generation Iu Mien Americans also faced obstacles in securing employment due to lack of education and job skills needed to successfully enter the workforce.
+Consequently, a large proportion of first generation Iu Mien Americans experienced unemployment and often relied on social service programs to survive, underscoring the important role government funding plays in providing social safety nets through social service programs.
+These critically-timed benefits enabled family units to stay together and afloat during the transition period.
+English classes and job trainings boosted proficiency in English and job skills to join the workforce and build self-sufficiency.

+Culture shock is perhaps the hardest challenge first generation Iu Mien Americans face in adapting to America.
+Intergenerational conflicts arise between parents and children over differing opinions and views on social issues and values.
+Through the school system, children encounter and quickly adapt to American culture, expressing themselves through music and fashion and exercising their freedom of expression toward their parents.
+Traditionalist parents interpret the children's behavior as disrespectful and deviant.

+These intergenerational conflicts and the resulting confrontations adversely impact first generation Iu Mien Americans, evolving into emotional stress, loneliness, and mental illness over time.
 Iu Mien Community needs financial resources from the government to address mental health problems tremendously.

 The other social problem that the first generation of Iu Mien Americans faces is illegal drug users.
 When they're confronted with social problems such as spousal conflict, and parents and children conflict, they do not know how to cope with the stress.
 Using illegal drugs to relieve stress and emotion is the primary factor in illegal drug addiction.
 The other factor contributing to drug addiction was that they believe illegal drugs such as opium can cure chronic illness so instead of going to see a doctor, they use the illegal drug to slow down the chronic pain.
 They often do not trust modern medical doctors.
 As consequence, some of the first Iu Mien Americans were addicted to illegal drugs.

 The third major social problem is alcohol and gambling because of the lack of social activities for them to participate in, and isolation is the main cause of first Iu Mien Americans becoming alcoholics and gamblers.
 Iu Mien Communities lack financial resources and programs to address the social problem within Iu Mien Communities.
 Therefore, the government programs allocate funding to Iu Mien Community is essential and vital for their basic survival.